-(V) OPERATIVE REPORTS.
+(T) OPERATIVE REPORTS.

 Brief operative reports must be recorded in the progress notes immediately upon completion of an operation.
 The handwritten operative note must contain the information delineated in the SBUH Administrative Policy on Operative Reports.
-Operative reports to be transcribed should be dictated immediately after the surgery and must include the information described in the policy as well as a detailed description of the operation and technical procedures used.
-This report must be dictated either by a resident or attending surgeon.
-It must be reviewed and authenticated by the attending surgeon of record and filed in the medical record. (revised 2/09)
+Operative reports should be dictated or completed in the EMR immediately after the surgery and must include the information described in the policy as well as a detailed description of the operation and technical procedures used.
+This report must be dictated or completed in the EMR either by a resident or attending surgeon.
+It must be reviewed and authenticated by the attending surgeon

-(W) ORDERS FOR TREATMENT.
+(U) ORDERS FOR TREATMENT.